xetdata/nfsserve/README.md

 a lot of the work myself.

-So, this is a FUSE-like user-mode filesystem API that basically works by creating a localhost NFS server you can mount.
+So, this is a FUSE-like user-mode filesystem API that basically works by creating a localhost NFSv3 server you can mount.

 This is used in [pyxet](https://github.com/xetdata/pyxet) and [xet-core](https://github.com/xetdata/xet-core/) to provide the `xet mount`